noahgibbs/pixiurge/CONCEPTS.md

 know about all these things.
 It can send the action and wait for an answer.

+Also, having a "tick" that looks at all actions helps keep actions fair between players.
+Would combat be better if you won by hitting the same key sooner, or more often?
+It makes more sense to have a particular "tick speed" - how often actions are taken - and just have players act at those times.
+But then you need to wait a moment for all players to have a fair chance to take action.

 The down-side of all this is that it limits the speed of feedback.
 Very little that the player does can happen faster than once per tick.
 You'd never want to build a rhythm game or a fast-paced